- 1. The Requirement

 2. Confirm that secure coding practices are used.

 Review the Software Development Plan to see which coding standards for secure coding practices have been selected.
 Confirm with the project (the software development lead and with the project manager) that the code standards selected are actually being used.
 Viewing the results obtained from a standard checker can help verify that the standard is being followed.
-If no standard checker is being used, a quick spot check can also be done on the code to verify that the secure coding practices recommended by the standards are actually being followed in the code.
+If no standard checker is being used, a quick spot check can also be done on the code to verify that the secure coding practices recommended by the standards are being followed in the code.

 3. Perform an independent static code analysis for secure coding practices.